 Naturally, the location of a property, the number of rooms and the type of property will impact the rental price.
 When viewing apartments, especially in Ho Chi Minh City, it is wise to take a walk around the immediate area surrounding the complex to check if there is any sign of new buildings going up.
 Building work is common in rapidly growing Vietnamese cities and can cause a great deal of annoyance, particularly on weekend mornings when residents may wish to lie in.

-A range of options are available for various budgetary needs and those on a tight budget should also be able to find basic accommodation options at very affordable rates in most places.
+A range of options are available for different budgetary needs, and those who are price-conscious should also be able to find basic accommodation options at very affordable rates in most places.

 Finding accommodation in Vietnam

 Most expats find accommodation in Vietnam via word of mouth, through their employers and by using the services of estate agents.

 In cities such as Hanoi and Ho Chi Minh City, numerous websites cater specifically to the needs of expats.
 These portals are a great source of information and have listings of available properties.

 For those who are not lucky enough to have their employer source accommodation for them, the next best thing is to enlist the services of a real estate agent.
 These professionals have a detailed knowledge of the local property market and can assist expats in finding a property that meets their needs and requirements.

 Estate agents also generally have access to a larger pool of properties, many of which will be snapped up before they can be advertised in local classifieds or property portals.
 Furthermore, having an estate agent negotiate a lease on behalf of an expat who doesn’t speak the local language can be incredibly useful.

 Making an application

 Foreigners will be asked to provide a copy of their passport, work permit and the address of their employer.
 By law, landlords in Vietnam have to report this information to the government when they rent out a property to an expat.

 The standard lease term is one or two years, during which time the rental price is fixed.